byStrange/strange-js/README.md

 ## every

-<p>we have every function that makes javasript "setInterval" easier.
+<p>we have every function that makes javascript "setInterval" easier.
 For example</p>

 ```js